Last Updated on May 4, 2021 by Red Nomad OZ

-It’s not such a long way to the top of Mt Wycheproof, a metamorphic boss which at 43 metres above the plain (237 m above sea level) is also the world’s (self-proclaimed) smallest mountain!
+It’s not such a long way to the top of Mt Wycheproof, a “metamorphic boss”.
+At 43 metres above the plain (237 m above sea level) it is also the world’s (self-proclaimed) smallest mountain!

-Visible from Broadway below in the township, the mini-mount is a tourist drawcard when coupled with endemic flower Correa Glabra, unique mountain quartz Wycheproofite AND a cool scenic loo (YES, it’s in my BOOK)!
+Visible from Broadway below in the township, the mini-mount is a tourist drawcard.
+Especially when coupled with endemic flower Correa Glabra, unique mountain quartz Wycheproofite AND a cool scenic loo.
+YES, it’s in my BOOK!

 This remote opal mining town shares its name with the Yowah Nut, a geode-like nut shaped rock with an opal core found nowhere else on earth.

 Come for the opal festival and find yourself a Yowah Nut either on the opal field or at one of the many opal outlets.
 Or just experience the awesome Aussie outback at its best!